 These basic instructions are not a substitute for the legal advice and of a lawyer.
 A lawyer is trained to protect your legal rights.
 Even if you decide to represent yourself, try to talk to a lawyer about your before filing anything.
 Use the Legal Help Directory tool for help in locating a lawyer.

-This article answers frequently asked questions about responding to a modification case.
+This article answers frequently asked questions to responding to a divorce case.

 This article explains the basics of civil lawsuits in Texas.